Top local sports stories of 2018 - FortSaskOnline.com

 Younger Dach, Colton, was drafted by the Saskatoon Blades in May.
 He also led his Okanagan Hockey Academy (OHA) Edmonton Bantam Prep team to their first championship.
 Kirby has 42 points (14 G, 28 A) in 35 games with the Blades.
 He helped Canada win the Hlinka Gretzky Cup in August.

 The Fort Saskatchewan Midget AAA Rangers took part in one of most prestigious invite-only tournaments in Canada.
+The Rangers went 1-2-1.

 It was a perfect ending to the season for the Fort Saskatchewan Peewee Falcons football team.
 They defeated the Camrose Buffaloes 36-6 in November's league finals.